Deriv3d/ExampleSite/README.md

 <br>
 <br>
 <br>
-<p style="text-align: center;"> And that's all!
+<h2 style="text-align: center;"> And that's all!
 These are the "big three" of my favorite National Parks.
-Hopefully you learned something, and perhaps you may want to go to some of these places in the near future! </p>
+Hopefully you learned something, and perhaps you may want to go to some of these places in the near future! </h2>